open-policy-agent/opa/docs/docs/policy-language.md

 The `id` annotation is a string value that uniquely identifies a rule.
 When any loaded policy contains rules with `id` annotations (or when external rule sources are registered), the IDs of successfully evaluated rules are automatically recorded in decision log events.
-The `id` can also be returned in the Data API response using the `?ids` query parameter.

 When any module contains a metadata block with an `id` field, annotation parsing is enabled automatically (even if `ProcessAnnotation` was not set).